danthegoodman1/Percolators/cql/README.md

 ## Why CQL?

-CQL does not natively have proper transactions (if you say LWTs I swear to god), but it has atomic batches, which are required to implement Percolator.
+CQL does not natively have proper transactions, but it has atomic batches, which are required to implement Percolator.

 Cassandra and Scylla (Scylla more so) allow absurd levels of scale, and in particular, write performance.